Favorite Christmas Children’s Books

 This is a wonderful story about what happened in Bethlehem on the evening of Christmas.
 The full page illustrations are absolutely wonderful.
 It was a Christian Book Award finalist in the children’s category and it was published in 2017.

 My mother loved poinsettias and I love them too.
 I have collected a few books about the poinsettia flower and this one is a favorite.
-It was published in 1994 and it is still available in paperback.
+It was published in 1994.
 You may be able to find the hardcover in a used book store.

 I have always loved the artist and illustrator Jan Brett and this is one of my favorite versions of all my “Twelve Days of Christmas” books.
-It was published in 1989 but you can still find copies in various formats.
+It was published in 1989.

 It wouldn’t be Christmas without Rudolph!
 This is the original version of the story of Rudolph written in verse in 1939.
 I adore the full page illustrations.
 It was published in 2001.